 When initially developing our reserving techniques for our specialty reinsurance coverages, we considered estimating reserves utilizing several actuarial techniques such as paid and reported loss development methods.
 We elected to use the Bornhuetter-Ferguson actuarial method because this method is appropriate for lines of business, such as our specialty reinsurance business, where there is a lack of historical claims experience.
 This method allows for greater weight to be applied to expected results in periods where little or no actual experience is available, and, hence, is less susceptible to the potential pitfall of being excessively swayed by one year or one quarter of actual paid and/or reported loss data.
 This method uses initial expected loss ratio expectations to the extent that the expected paid or reported losses are zero, and it assumes that past experience is not fully representative of the future.
-As our reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected experience and places more weight on actual experience.
-This experience, which represents the difference between expected reported claims and actual reported claims is reflected in the respective reporting period as a change in estimate.
+As our reserves for claims and claim expenses age, and actual claims experience, which represents the difference between expected reported claims and actual reported claims is reflected in the respective reporting period as a change in estimate.
 We reevaluate our actuarial reserving techniques on a periodic basis.
-For lines of business for which we have the benefit of a significant amount of historical claims data, we use additional actuarial techniques, such as the incurred loss development factors method, the expected loss ratio method, the booked loss ratio method, and can utilize several of these methods as a way to develop our best estimate of the ultimate costs associated with these lines of business.
+For lines of business for which we have the benefit of a significant amount of historical claims data, we use additional actuarial techniques, such as the incurred loss development factors method, the expected loss ratio method, the paid Bornhuetter-Ferguson actuarial method and the paid loss development method, in addition to the incurred Bornhuetter-Ferguson actuarial method, and can utilize several of these methods as a way to develop our best estimate of the ultimate costs associated with these lines of business.